stykel/dGridED-SCPM/README.md

 The data features of all synthetic datasets are: { instance features, instance id, x-coordinate, y-coordinate}

 **Note that** in the experiments on synthetic datasets, for each value of each variable (such as clumpy=1), we generat ten datasets with the same parameters and perform ten repeated experiments.
 The results in the paper are the average of these ten results.
+Since the total amount of all synthetic dataset files is too large, we only upload 1/10 of the files.
+Please contact us if you need all data files.